H B Soler Carrot Jewellery

 (IMPORTANT NOTE - I am afraid Beautifruit seems to have gone off the radar and Helen does not answer mail any more.
-You could try these people who do make very similar items - http://realfruitjewelry.com/ Zoe Joy is the creator.)
+You can find very similar items - search Google)

 Helen Soler, an Englishwoman (from Yorkshire, where else!) who now resides in northern Spain, makes beautiful items out of dried vegetables and fruit, and naturally carrots!
 She is very passionate about animal rights and caring for the environment in our beautiful world, so her inspiration was that, as we predominantly live in a disposable, plastic society, it would be nice to create something of lasting natural beauty.

 She makes make various items (jewellery and decorative) from various fruit and vegetables - and they are available for sale.
 Due to the fact that everything is done by hand, it is a rather time consuming process but it is unique and very original and like natural fruit and vegetable, no two pieces are identical.

 Each piece is sliced and dehydrated by hand in a process that maintains the natural texture, colour and shape.
 This curing process can take between 4 and 6 weeks to ensure there is absolutely no moisture left that could cause it to rot.
 They are then covered with a protective resin for longevity and durability.

 Apart from the earrings, she also turns the fruit and vegetables into kitchen tile motifs using double sided stickers so the end user can get really creative arranging them onto kitchen tiles or windows.